 Condition: Severe Burn Injuries

-Abby was 8 years old when she tripped and landed knee-deep in hot ashes while playing with her brother on the family farm in Turlock.
-The heat burned Abby’s sandals off her feet, causing third-degree burns on her feet and ankles.
+Abby tripped and landed knee-deep in hot ashes while playing with her brother on the family farm in Turlock, the heat burned Abby’s sandals off her feet, causing third-degree burns on her feet and ankles.
 She also suffered second-degree burns on her hands.

 Doctors referred Abby to Shiners Hospitals for Children – Northern California, where she spent the entire month of September under the care of Dr. David Greenhalgh and the burn team.
 That care included surgeries to graft skin from her back to her feet and ankles, physical and occupational therapy, child life therapy and psycho-social support.
 During her hospital stay, Abby attended the Shriners Hospital School to keep up with her studies.

 “I had occupational therapy to learn how to use my hands again, and I had physical therapy to learn how to walk again,” says Abby, adding that the child-life therapist and psychologist helped her process the trauma and accept her new circumstances.

 Abby’s care at the Shriners Hospital in Sacramento continues today.
 Even though a job opportunity prompted the family to relocate to Wisconsin, Abby travels back to California to continue her care with the medical team that changed her life.

 “Since the accident, I know have more compassion for people with disabilities.
 I understand personally that looks aren’t everything.
 As a teenage girl it can be difficult not to give into pressures of peers and beauty.
 I believe my experience has given me a maturity to see beyond surface beauty,” says Abby, who has turned her experience into an opportunity to help others.